MicrosoftDocs/defender-docs/articles/defender-for-cloud/prepare-deprecation-log-analytics-mma-agent.md

 ### Changes to recommendations

-With the deprecation of the MMA, the following MMA based recommendations are set to be deprecated.
+With the deprecation of the MMA, the following MMA based recommendations are set to be deprecated:

 - [Machines should be configured securely](recommendations-reference-compute.md#machines-should-be-configured-securelyhttpsportalazurecomblademicrosoft_azure_securityrecommendationsbladeassessmentkeyc476dc48-8110-4139-91af-c8d940896b98)
 - [Auto provisioning of the Log Analytics agent should be enabled on subscriptions](recommendations-reference-data.md#auto-provisioning-of-the-log-analytics-agent-should-be-enabled-on-subscriptionshttpsportalazurecomblademicrosoft_azure_securityrecommendationsbladeassessmentkeyaf849052-4299-0692-acc0-bffcbe9e440c)